By John and Ann Mahan

 (Softcover, 8 1/2 X 11, 128 pages, 104 color photographs, map)

 Please Note: WILD LAKE MICHIGAN is temporarily out of print.
-Sweetwater Visions is currently working on a revised, updated edition.
+Sweetwater Visions is hoping to eventually produce a revised, updated edition.
 Announcement of its publication will appear on this site -- contact us if you have any questions or suggestions.

 |EXCERPTS FROM REVIEWS: